Norse–Gaels: History

 The Norse–Gaels originated in Viking colonies of Ireland and Scotland, the descendants of intermarriage between Norse immigrants and the Gaels.
 As early as the 9th century, many colonists (except the Norse who settled in Cumbria) intermarried with native Gaels and adopted the Gaelic language as well as many Gaelic customs.
 Many left their original worship of Norse gods and converted to Christianity, and this contributed to the Gaelicisation.

 Gaelicised Scandinavians dominated the region of the Irish Sea until the Norman era of the 12th century.
-They founded long-lasting kingdoms, such as the Kingdoms of Man, Dublin, and Galloway, as well as taking control of the Norse colony at York.
+They founded long-lasting kingdoms, such as those of Mann, Dublin, and Galloway, as well as taking control of the Norse colony at York.

 Ireland

-The Norse are first recorded in Ireland in 795 when they sacked Lambay Island.
+The Norse are first recorded in Ireland in 795 when they sacked Rathlin Island.
+This island is located off of the Northeast coast of Ireland and contains with it many gravesites with formal evidence of existence.
+Annals of Ulster states that the first raid on this island was known as the Loscad Rechrainne o geinntib, otherwise known as 'the burning of Rechru by heathens.'
 Sporadic raids then continued until 832, after which they began to build fortified settlements throughout the country.
 Norse raids continued throughout the 10th century, but resistance to them increased.
 The Norse established independent kingdoms in Dublin, Waterford, Wexford, Cork and Limerick.
 These kingdoms did not survive the subsequent Norman invasions, but the towns continued to grow and prosper.

 The term Ostmen was used between the 12th and 14th centuries by the English in Ireland to refer to Norse–Gaelic people living in Ireland.
 Meaning literally "the men from the east" (i.e. Scandinavia), the term came from the Old Norse word austr or east.
 The Ostmen were regarded as a separate group from the English and Irish and were accorded privileges and rights to which the Irish were not entitled.
 They lived in distinct localities; in Dublin they lived outside the city walls on the north bank of the River Liffey in Ostmentown, a name which survives to this day in corrupted form as Oxmantown.
 It was once thought that their settlement had been established by Norse–Gaels who had been forced out of Dublin by the English but this is now known not to be the case.
 Other groups of Ostmen lived in Limerick and Waterford.
 Many were merchants or lived a partly rural lifestyle, pursuing fishing, craft-working and cattle raising.
 Their roles in Ireland's economy made them valuable subjects and the English Crown granted them special legal protections.
 These eventually fell out of use as the Ostmen assimilated into the English settler community throughout the 13th and 14th centuries.

 Scotland

-The Lords of the Isles, whose sway lasted until the 16th century, as well as many other Gaelic rulers of Scotland and Ireland, traced their descent from Norse–Gaels settlements in northwest Scotland, concentrated mostly in the Hebrides.
+The Lords of the Isles, whose sway lasted until the 16th century, as well as many other Gaelic rulers of Scotland and Ireland, traced their descent from Norse–Gaelic settlements in northwest Scotland, concentrated mostly in the Hebrides.